Schedule Sets Up Nicely for RBU

 A primary consideration in Holyfield jumping into the pros early was that, though he wasn’t getting any faster, he had cracked the 1,000 yard threshold as the #2 guy, in all honesty sometimes the lead back.
 By mid-year, it was obvious Swift was the better back.
 In preseason, Swift was perceived to be the better back by the better analysts who weren’t so caught up in the last name and look-at-those-big-arms crap.
 Running back is mostly about the feet and eyes.

-When Zamir White comes back, and with the maturation of speedster RB James Cook, now a sophomore back from a minor injury of his own, there will be no reason to rely too much on wide receivers – the current glaring weakness of the team, with the loss of Godwin, Hardman and Ridley.
+When Zamir White comes back, and with the maturation of speedster RB James Cook, now a sophomore back from a minor injury of his own, there will be no reason to rely too heavily on wide receivers – the current glaring weakness of the team, with the loss of Godwin, Hardman, JJ and Ridley.
+D-Rob and Simmons will get good long looks at leading wideout.
 Throwing it to tight end Charlie Woerner, running it behind the best offensive line in college football, which features seven starters worth of brawny beef in five slots.
 It’s going to be power football or bust.

 Mash ’em, Dawgs!

 The lone real football benefit of playing a neutral site game out of state every single season is this: every other year, you get one less road game.
 This is that year, only four away games.